Quenntis Ashby: Writer, Poet, and Creative Explorer

 I write

-I’m a creative South African living in Taiwan.
 I write to connect people, to spark curiosity, and to dare the hesitant hero to take the leap.

 I write poetry.